SHOP THESE BEST PRODUCTS FOR HAIR GROWTH:

 The moment I knew something was wrong was the day that I decided to chop all of my hair off.
-This was a little over a year and half ago.
+This was a little over a 7 years ago.
 I had Tiffany take my extensions out and I went home to decide whether or not I wanted them put back in.
 My head and hair hadn’t had a break in 3 long years.
 When I got home, I was extremely depressed at how my hair looked.
 It was so thin and I knew there was an issue.

 The next morning I opted to keep the extensions out and just cut all of my hair off to have a fresh start.
 We cut almost 13 inches off which I ended up donating.
 After that day I was even more determined to figure out a routine that was going to get my hair back in shape.
 Below are the exact products I use and how I use them.

 The first thing I did was make an appointment with my dermatologist.
 She looked over my scalp thoroughly and came to the conclusion this was most likely the result of a few different things.
 First being the hormonal change from quitting my birth control, second the hair extensions wreaked havoc on my scalp and almost traumatized my hair follicles, and third and the most concerning was stress.
 She stated that there is quite a bit of new growth and no specific bald spots on my scalp.
 The condition is called Telogen Effluvium which is a reversible condition in which hair falls out after a stressful experience, shock or traumatic event.